 Have you ever heard that there is bat poop in mascara? 😱

 It kinda makes sense right?
-Guano is a super valuable fertilizer and a highly sought-after product.
+Guano is a valuable fertilizer and is highly sought-after.
 But is it beneficial to put it on your face?

 So, this post came to life when my previous co-worker mentioned that her teacher told her that mascara was made from cow stomach.
-It honestly wouldn’t surprise me…you’d be shocked to see what ingredients are found in products we use every day.
+It honestly didn’t surprise me…you’d be shocked to see what ingredients are found in the products we use each day.

 However, I decided to do a little more research…

-While I didn’t find anything about cow stomach being used in makeup, I did find other people claiming that guano is commonly used.
-In other words, they say that there is a ton of bat poop in mascara.
+While I didn’t find anything about cow stomach being used in makeup, I did find claims of guano being a common ingredient.
+In other words, bat poop in mascara.

 Let’s explore this a bit more…